0xTanvir/CutMyTask/README.md

 # CutMyTask
-A simple todo list task cutter for Everyday's task
+A simple todo list task manager for Everyday's task

-## Task
+##Some Screenshot